redhat-openstack/ansible-nfv/README.md

 Ansible NFV repository holds various playbooks for installation, configuration, tuning, testing and day to day tasks related to NFV and Openstack.

 ## Documentation
 For the repository documentation, refer to the **docs** directory, which provide explanation regarding the playbooks.
+In order to start working with TripleO environment, refer to the following doc - **docs/tripleo/post_install/tripleo_inventory.md**.
+The playbook will generate an inventory file for the tripleo environment.

 ## Playbooks
 * TripleO